 Along with dividend and interest, TAs also sends shares at the time of the stock split.
 Suppose, if a public company announces a stock split in the ratio of 2:1, then TA issue additional shares to the existing shareholders.

 TA needs to report the dividend and interest payment to the IRS for tax purposes as well.
 Also, they are responsible for mailing monthly investment statements to the investors in mutual funds.
 They also provide the shareholders with the company’s annual reports and audited financial statements.

 Handling One-time Events

-Companies also use the services of TA for handing major corporate events, such as mergers, acquisitions, annual meetings, spin-offs etc. For such events, a company may use the services transfer agent they already have, or use another TA specializing in such things.
+Companies also use the services of TA for handling major corporate events, such as mergers, acquisitions, annual meetings, spin-offs, etc. For such events, a company may use the services transfer agent they already have or use another TA specializing in such things.
 Many TA also offers IPO services, i.e., help companies to go from private to public.
-TA’ role is to make sure that IPO process goes smoothly.
+TA’ role is to make sure that the IPO process goes smoothly.

-Different classes of shareholders have different voting rights on various corporate decisions, such as acquisition, merger, and more.
+Different classes of shareholders have different voting rights on various corporate decisions, such as acquisitions, mergers, and more.
 TA’s facilitate such votes by sending proxy information to the shareholders.

 From the above points, it is very clear that Transfer Agents are very important for the financial world.
 They remain behind the scenes and perform several crucial functions, including protecting the right to information disclosure of even the smallest shareholder or bondholders.
 In their absence, public companies will have to create an entire department to manage the record of the shareholder or bondholders.